-The statistical results of the FIRMS fire atlas data in Fig.14 show that, the fire numbers in the SEAS, EUBA, and OCE regions elevated by 21.89%, 15.72%, and 32.68% between September 2015 and July 2016 compared to the same period in other years.
-These elevated fire numbers in EUBA, SEAS and OCE drove the enhancements of tropospheric HCN and CO columns between September 2015 and July 2016 at Hefei (32°N).
-In particular, the number of fires in OCE in the second half of 2015 was greatly elevated in comparison with the other years, acting as a dominant source of tropospheric HCN enhancement in September - December 2015.
-The fire numbers elevated significantly in the SEAS region in the first half of 2016, which dominated the tropospheric HCN enhancement in January - July 2016.
+The statistical results of the FIRMS fire atlas data in Fig. 14 show that the number of fires in the SEAS, EUBA, and OCE regions elevated by 21.89 %, 15.72 %, and 32.68 % between September 2015 and July 2016 compared to the same period in other years.
+The elevated number of fires in EUBA, SEAS, and OCE drove the enhancements of tropospheric HCN and CO columns between September 2015 and July 2016 at Hefei (32° N).
+In particular, the number of fires in OCE in the second half of 2015 was greatly elevated in comparison with the other years, acting as a dominant source of tropospheric HCN enhancement between September and

+December 2015.
+The number of fires elevated significantly in the SEAS region in the first half of 2016, which dominated the tropospheric HCN enhancement between January and July 2016.

-Many studies have revealed that the El Niño Southern Oscillation (ENSO) can cause large scale variations in the convection, circulation, and air temperature of the global atmosphere-ocean system (Liu et al., 2017; Zhao et al., 2002), which could affect the distribution, frequency, and intensity of biomass burning emissions (Schaefer et al., 2018).
+Many studies have revealed that the El Niño-Southern Oscillation (ENSO) can cause large-scale variations in the convection, circulation, and air temperature of the global atmosphere-ocean system (Liu et al., 2017; Zhao et al., 2002), which could affect the distribution, frequency, and intensity of biomass burning emissions (Schaefer et al., 2018).
 Furthermore, ENSO could also alter the destruction processes of tropospheric species through their photochemical reactions with tropospheric OH (Zhao et al., 2002).
-Zhao et al. (2002) found that the abnormal enhancement of tropospheric CO and HCN observed in northern Japan in 1998 were associated with the 1997-1998 ENSO events (Zhao et al., 2002).
-There is a close correlation between ENSO and HCN columns at Lauder (45°S) (Zeng et al., 2012; Schaefer et al., 2018), and Schaefer et al. (2018) quantified a detectable ENSO influence on biomass burning of up to 51-55% (Schaefer et al., 2018; Zeng et al., 2012).
-Very likely, the elevated fire number which caused significant enhancements between September 2015 and July 2016 for tropospheric CO and HCN columns at Hefei and most selected NDACC stations were related to the 2015 - 2016 ENSO events.
+Zhao et al. (2002) found that the abnormal enhancement of tropospheric CO and HCN observed in northern Japan in 1998 was associated with the 1997-1998 ENSO events (Zhao et al., 2002).
+There is a close correlation between ENSO and HCN columns at Lauder (45° S) (Zeng et al., 2012; Schaefer et al., 2018), and Schaefer et al. (2018) quantified a detectable ENSO influence on biomass burning of up to 51 %-55 % (Schaefer et al., 2018; Zeng et al., 2012).
+It is very likely that the elevated number of fires which caused significant enhancements between September 2015 and July 2016 for tropospheric CO and HCN columns at Hefei and most selected NDACC stations was related to the 2015-2016 ENSO events.